18F/18f.gsa.gov/_join/index.md

 ## Government pay grades

-18F team members are hired for specific position descriptions, with associated grade levels, which refer to the federal general schedule (GS) for evaluation and compensation.
-The qualification requirements for each position and GS level are based on education, background, accomplishments, and experience.
+18F team members are hired for specific position descriptions at a specific grade level from the federal general schedule (GS).
+The GS system is a pay system for civilian employees in the federal government; evaluation and compensation varies by grade level.
+The qualification requirements for each position at a specific GS level are based on education, background, accomplishments, and experience.
+The specific requirements will always be listed in the job posting.

-If you apply for a grade level and are not found qualified, you can reapply at a different grade level.
-There is no penalty or restriction to reapplying.

 #### Understanding grade levels